National Lung Cancer Screening Program

 The Medical Services Advisory Committee (MSAC) reviewed the evidence and approved the feasibility of a targeted national lung cancer screening program in Australia.

-In May 2023, the Australian Government announced their budget, which included $264m over 4 years for lung cancer screening, and $101m per year thereafter.
+In May 2023, the Australian Government announced their budget, which included $264m over four years for lung cancer screening, and $101m per year thereafter.
 Read our statement following the funding announcement of this life-saving program.

 Lung cancer is often detected too late when treatment options are limited